-Drive your Porsche hard!?
+Drive your Porsche to red line!?
 Yes?
 Sometimes?
-Perhaps pushing the drive to a spectacular edge is not your thing.
-Casual performance driver...
-It's all good and here's the point: every Porsche operates under unique circumstances.
-This fact needs considering to intelligently care---as I do---for your Porsche.
+Perhaps pushing your car to the edge is not your thing.
+Casual performance driver... it's all good and here's the point: every Porsche operates under unique circumstances.
+This fact needs considering to intelligently care for your Porsche.

 Where parts are concerned, I know some owners prefer genuine Porsche parts... or OEM, the Original Equipment Manufacturer for Porsche's parts.
 Other owners prefer aftermarket economy.
 I will advise you of the pros and cons of all part types if you're interested.